DanielTakeshi/suturing/record_master/README.md

   *inclusive* for both.
 There might be a way to do this automatically but we should always be checking the data anyway.

+  **Food for thought**: is it actually better to include lots of the images at the end, when it's at the target?
+How will we be able to terminate the trajectory, after all?
+And it would be great to see it slow down near the end.

 - Finally, use the hand clutch to release the needle and move the gripper to a good spot, and click "home".